Weighted Stuffed Animal Sensory Tool

 A weighted stuffed animal is a stuffed animal filled with plastic poly-pellets instead of the typical poly-fill that makes stuffed animals and pillows so soft and cuddly.
 Don’t worry, it’ll still be cuddly.
 It’ll just have a bit of added weight to help make this sensory aid a calming device for kids.

 If you would like to purchase a weighted stuffed animal, check out this super cute teddy.
 Make sure to purchase a weighted stuffed animal that is appropriate for your child’s weight.
-See the section below “Things To Consider Before Making This Project” below for details regarding weight of the stuffed animals.
+See the section below “Things To Consider Before Making This Project” for details regarding weight of the stuffed animals.
 Always discuss with your personal occupational therapist before purchasing or making your own weighted stuffy.

-DIY weighted stuffed animal
+DIY weighted stuffed animal sensory tool

 What Is The Purpose Of A Weighted Stuffed Animal?

-Whether positioned on the arm, leg, shoulder, or back, a weighted stuffy provides our bodies with deep pressure.
+Whether positioned on the arm, leg, shoulder, or back, a weighted stuffy provides our bodies with deep touch pressure.
 Deep pressure can help our sensory systems relax, and regulate itself all while using a soft and cuddly weighted stuffed animal.

 Whether the goal is better focus during school hours, improved self regulation skills, increased participation in activities, or decreased anxiety, a weighted stuffed animal may be a tool that might be helpful to you.
 Check with your personal occupational therapist to see if this sensory device is a good fit for you or your child.

-Evidence Based Reseach and Weighted Sensory Tools
+Evidence Based Research and Weighted Sensory Tools

 It is important to note that more evidence based research is needed in this area of occupational therapy.
 Weighted sensory tools such as weighted stuffed animals, weighted blankets and lap pads, and weighted vests need additional research to support its use although parents and therapist alike report benefits.
 Weighted sensory devices are still considered experimental and should be only be used under the direct instruction of your personal occupational therapist.
 Here are some additional research articles regarding the efficacy of weighted blankets published by the American Journal Of Occupational Therapy.